-MNPS employees and Summer Credit
+MNPS Charter School employees and Summer Credit

 School employees who begin their employment after the official start of the school year do not receive service credit for the following summer months when school is out.
+If you are a 10 month employee and you have a month in which you work less than 40 hours, you will not receive credit for the following summer months.
 However, if you do start at the beginning of the school year and earn credit for each month of the scheduled school year, you will receive credit for the following summer months.